fealt/shark-attacks-australia/README.md

 <br>

 Shark Attacks – <i>data cleaning and manipulation with Pandas</i> – is my first project at Ironhack's Data Analytics Bootcamp (2021).
-The given dataset was extremly <i>messy and dirty</i>, so the main pythonic challange here was to have it cleand and usable.
-But before start transforming <i>beast in beauty</i> I was also challanged to develop a story based on a <i>business question</i> to answer.
-So, <i>Where in Australia to build a 'shark-free' family resort?</i> sounds familiar to my background in the construction industry and also a huge coding job: lot's to clean, search for supporting datasets and, of course, fun! 👨🏻‍💻
+The given dataset was extremly <i>messy and dirty</i>, so the main <i>pythonic</i> challange here was to have it clean and usable.
+But before starting to transform <i>beast into beauty</i> I was also challanged to develop a story based on a <i>business question</i> to answer.
+So – <i>Where in Australia to build a 'shark-free' family resort?</i> – sounds familiar to my background in the construction industry and is also a huge coding job: lots to clean, search for supporting datasets and, of course, fun! 👨🏻‍💻

-### Deliverable files in this repository

-* Cleaned final dataset (./assets): `shark_au_df.csv`
-* Data analysis in a Jupyter notebook: `project_01_shark_attack.ipynb`
-* Formal presentation – Storytelling with data –, done in `HTML5` `CSS3` `JavaScript` : [check it here](https://fealt.github.io/shark-attacks-australia/)

 <br>